 Hi, I’m Coach Burt

-I developed the idea while looking for a way to combine my computer programming skills with my football playing and coaching experience.
+I am helping the next generation by sharing my football playing and coaching experience.
 Born and raised in Ohio I went to college at West Liberty University.
 I graduated with a bachelors in graphic design and later continued my education and received a certificate in computer programming.

 I was the only two-time West Virginia Conference Defensive Player of the Year in West Liberty football history.
 I still hold the school’s career records of 47 quarterback sacks and 74.5 tackles-for-loss.